getroadmap/roadmap-site/app/jekyll/_posts/2015-07-13-Resource-Attributes.md

 Don’t have developers or a need for assigning program languages?
 Not a problem.
 Resource attributes can be anything you want – as long as you’re working smarter.
 That’s the Roadmap way.

 Did we get you excited about resource attributes?
-Here’s how to create them.

 <a href="http://ctt.ec/fsvAq"><img src="http://clicktotweet.com/img/tweet-graphic-trans.png" alt="Tweet: Learn how a Roadmap customer decreased project lag time by 80% in their latest blog http://ctt.ec/fsvAq+" /></a>